Skip to content

 2. One of the first things a visitor will see is your website title and subtitle.

 This is where you can elaborate on your domain name.
-Using my website again as an example, my title is: Writing for Children with Karen Cioffi.
-To make it more effective, more optimized, my subtitle is: Ghostwriting, Rewriting, Editing, Freelance Writing.
+Using my website again as an example, my title is Writing for Children with Karen Cioffi.
+To make it more effective, more optimized, my subtitle is Ghostwriting, Rewriting, Coaching.

-This gives me great keywords that are relevant to my website and it also immediately lets the visitor know what my site is about.
+This provides me with great keywords that are relevant to my website, and it also immediately lets the visitor know what my site is about.
 It also helps the search engines further define my site.

-3. You want your site easy to navigate.
+3. You want your site to be easy to navigate.

 This means having a visible menu bar (navigation bar).

-It seems every day people have less and less time to read what your author website is about.
-Count yourself lucky if a visitor stays on your site for 5 or more seconds.
+Every day, people have less and less time to read what your author website is about.
+Count yourself lucky if a visitor stays on your site for five or more seconds.

-Basically, you want the visitor to immediately know what you’re about and you want that visitor to be able to quickly find what he’s looking for.
+Basically, you want visitors to immediately understand what your website is about, and you want them to be able to quickly find what they’re looking for.

 Does he want to visit your resources page?
 Does she want to visit your testimonials page?
 Does he want to visit your books page?

 Have the menu bar front and center.
-Let your visitors quickly find where they want to go.
+Let your visitors quickly find their way to where they want to go.

 The best place for the menu is just below your website header.
-People are used to seeing it there and it’s about the easiest place to find it and use it.
+People are accustomed to seeing it there, and it’s the easiest place to find it and use it.

 4. Your landing page content should be focused and easy to read.

 Keep your site focused and tight.
-People don’t want to read 1000 words on a landing page anymore.
+People no longer want to read 1000 words on a landing page.
 They want to find what they want and get out lickety-split.

 Keep it simple and easy to read.
-Use subheadings, bold, colored text, and even highlights to bring the reader to the important things quickly.
+Use subheadings, bold text, colored text, and even highlights to quickly draw the reader’s attention to the important points.
 Lots of readers are skim readers (I’m one) – they’ll appreciate the ease of reading.

 5. Have a call-to-action (CTA) that works.

-The first thing a visitor to your site will notice about your CTA is if its striking.
-Be sure the visitor can quickly find it too.
+The first thing a visitor to your site will notice about your CTA is if it’s striking.
+Be sure the visitor can also quickly find it.

-This brings up another point, the location.
+This raises another point: the location.
 Keep the CTA, especially if it’s for a subscriber list, at the top of your sidebar.
 You can also put it in the content itself and at the end.
 Give your visitor plenty of opportunity to click on it.

-If you have a website header that provides for it, add it to your header also.
+If your website header allows for it, add it to your header as well.

-There are also the slide-in or pop-up CTAs.
+There are also slide-in or pop-up CTA elements.
 I’m not crazy about these and don’t use them – I think they’re intrusive and annoying.
-But, if you feel you can get more conversion with it, give it a try.
+However, if you believe you can achieve a higher conversion rate with it, give it a try.

-Next, make the text in the CTA short and sweet and CLEAR (very easy to understand).
+Next, make the text in the CTA short, sweet, and CLEAR (very easy to understand).

 Summing it up.